 If you don’t have the tech experience to AMP-lify your pages, don’t worry, some startups have emerged to help you switch your content over to an accelerated mobile format.

-To create a landing page that can collect user information and leverage analytics and track scripts, start here with Instapage.
-Then drive traffic to it using your new, speedy, accelerated mobile page.
+To create a post-click experience that can collect user information and leverage analytics and track scripts, start here with a demo of the Instapage AMP builder.
+Then drive traffic to it using your new, speedy, accelerated mobile page built in Instapage.